-- A brief look at the origins of photography.
+- A brief look at the history of photography as light writing.
 (Historical context) - Photography today; a (very) brief overview discussing the ubiquitousness of photography.
 (Contemporary context) - Examples of non-photographic forms of light writing e.g. suntanning, photosynthesis, bleaching of wood, impressioning at Hiroshima.